LITdevs/OMGEX/README.md

 </script>
 ```

+## Configuration

+OMGEX has a few settings you can use to customize what it displays.
+You'll need at least one, or else it'll throw an error.

-## A new option isn't working properly!
+### A new option isn't working properly!

 This may either be caching issues, or because the feature is broken.
 You can try going [here](https://purge.jsdelivr.net/gh/litdevs/omgex/OMGEX.js) to refresh the cache - if it says it's throttled, wait until the `throttlingReset` (in seconds) has passed and try again.

 If it does not say it's throttled, try again now.
 If it's still broken, [submit a bug report](https://github.com/LITdevs/OMGEX/issues/new).

-## Configuration

-OMGEX has a few settings you can use to customize what it displays.
-You'll need at least one, or else it'll throw an error.

 ### zodiac